| Advertising on Certified Life Coach.org

 adopted accountability plans to test students and measure

+progress.
 Standards And Accountability Are Working.
 According to

 the National Assessment of Educational Progress (NAEP),